5N2 Pantry Program | Feed the Hungry pantry

 Feeding with dignity.
 Reducing waste.
 Empowering communities.

-At 5N2, our Pantry Program is designed for individuals and families who can’t access traditional food banks.
-We work through trusted community partners to connect those in need with healthy, rescued food that would otherwise go to waste.
-From farms, grocery stores, and food distributors, we intercept surplus food and deliver it directly into the hands of people who need it most, fresh, nutritious, and free of stigma.
+At 5N2, our Pantry Program supports individuals and families who have limited access to traditional food assistance.
+We work through trusted community partners to connect people with healthy, rescued food that would otherwise go to waste—Our pantry approach is built around dignity, privacy, and real support.
+By rescuing surplus food from farms, grocery stores, and distributors, we make sure it reaches the people who need it most—fresh, nutritious, and shared without stigma.

-“We exclusively rescue and repurpose food to feed people.”
+“We exclusively rescue and repurpose food to feed the hungry.”

 How It Works: